getify/You-Dont-Know-JS/scope & closures/ch3.md

 But importantly, we now see the first major difference in our wrapping-function technique: the name `foo` when used in a declaration is, obviously, bound (scoped) as an identifier in the enclosing scope (so that we can call it like `foo()`), but the name `foo` when used in a function expression is scoped only to the function itself, and *not* to the enclosing scope.

-In other words, `(function foo(){ .. })` as an expression means the identifier `foo` is found *only* in the scope where the `..` indicates, not in the containing scope.
+In other words, `(function foo(){ .. })` as an expression means the identifier `foo` is found *only* in the scope where the `..` indicates, not in the outer scope.

 Now that we have a function as an expression by virtue of wrapping it in a `( )` pair, we can execute that function by adding another `()` on the end, like `(function foo(){ .. })()`.
 The first enclosing `( )` pair makes the function an expression, and the second `()` executes the function.

 This pattern is so common, a few years ago the community agreed on a term for it: IIFE, which stands for **I**mmediately **I**nvoked **F**unction **E**xpression.

 Of course, IIFE's don't need names, necessarily, so we could have used `(function(){ .. })()`, which is the traditional IIFE form.
-On the other hand, anonymous function expressions are less desirable because they are harder to understand in a debug stack trace, so giving your IIFE a name is perhaps a good idea.
+On the other hand, anonymous function expressions are less desirable because they are harder to understand in a debug stack trace, so giving your IIFE a name is perhaps a better idea.

 ```js
 var a = 2;